Skip to content

 This will be reviewed by the Lead Education Officer, Early Years Inclusion and SEND.

-Should an outcome not be accepted, the matter can be escalated for further consideration in consultation with the Head of Inclusion and SEND and the Service Director (Education and Community Health).
+Should an outcome not be accepted, the matter can be escalated for further consideration.
+This is done in consultation with the Head of Inclusion and SEND and the Service Director (Education and Community Health).

 Need help?